redwoodjs/redwoodjs-com-archive/docs/services.md

 }
 ```

-The rules will run in the following order, and if any of them `throw` the chain will stop and an error will be returned to GraphQL:
+The rules will run in the following order, and if any of them `throw`, the chain will stop and an error will be returned to GraphQL:

 `requireAuth() -> rateLimit() -> circularQueryCheck()`

-To get even more concise, if you have multiple rule functions that can run for the same scope of functions, as in the above example, you can send multiple functions as the first argument:
+To get even more concise, if you have multiple rule functions that can run for the same scope of functions (as in the above example), you can send multiple functions as the first argument:

 ```javascript
 export const beforeResolver = (rules) => {